Thinking about becoming a Delivery Manager?

 Some people need a chat, others a checklist.
 Not everyone works the way you do.
 Some need space, some need structure.
 You’ll need to read the room, flex your style, and know when to speak plainly and when to listen.

-You’ll need to be good at understanding costs, contracts, commercials.
 You don’t need to be a spreadsheet wizard, but you do need to understand money: what things cost, what budgets and business cases mean, and how contracts and suppliers fit into the big picture.
+This isn’t something you need on day 1, but it is something you might need to learn to be good at.

 07. Spotting risks